 Starbucks has succeeded in creating a culture on social media that any marketing team will be proud of.
 What Starbucks has done is to ensure that they create large social media channels that not only repurpose content uniformly across all channels but also interact with their customers.
 Starbuck creates plenty of content, but they break each one down into many smaller units that are then reused across different channels.
+They also use various backlinks services such as linksmanagement.com to reach more people and increase traffic.
+Starbucks pays great attention to its SEO strategy, which is why it uses only the most advanced methods for promoting its media channels.
 Each social media platform has unique content according to its type of users.
 The language is distinct, friendly and simple.
 Twitter uses short form so even though the caption is shorter there, it still carries the same unique feel that you get.

 Customers are also encouraged to take pictures with their Starbucks coffee cups and at coffee shops and share these on social media.
 The brand then retweets these and use them in campaigns.
 This encourages customers to share information about referrals, promos and other Starbucks-related activities.
 Their extensive social media usage helps them to create brand ambassadors in the everyday man and woman.
 Starbucks also does social media promotions and contests regularly where it rewards likes, shares and mentions.
 This social media strategy is part of how the general Starbucks appeal transcends just the storefront to social media.
 Also, Starbucks also ensures that customers with issues who report to the brand on social media also receive quick responses.